LeeeonFan/final_project_MIE438/readme.md

-# Raspberry Pi Robot Control Framework
+# Raspberry Pi–based Mobile Whiteboard Robot

-A modular control framework for a small wheeled robot built around a **Raspberry Pi 5**, **L298N motor driver**, and **PCA9685 servo driver**.
-The project supports multiple command sources over UDP, including:
+This project is a Raspberry Pi–based mobile whiteboard robot designed to move across a whiteboard surface while carrying a simple manipulator that can hold either an eraser or a pen.
+In operation, the robot can navigate along the board, position its end effector, and support whiteboard interaction tasks such as writing, marking, or erasing.
+It is built around a **Raspberry Pi 5**, **L298N motor driver**, and **PCA9685 servo driver**.
+The project supports multiple command sources over UDP, including

 - **Keyboard teleoperation** from a laptop
 - **PS5 controller teleoperation**